AFeese/FitnessTracker/README.md

-## Description of Budget Tracker:
+## Description of Fitness Tracker:
-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they will populate the total when brought back online.
+Allows the user to track a workout.
+Various attributes of the workout can be stored.
+The workouts are saved in a Mongo database.